zhou-zhen-feng/zhou-zhen-feng.github.io/_pages/about.md

 I am a third-year graduate student at the [School of Journalism and Communication, Nanjing University](https://jc.nju.edu.cn/main.htm), under the supervision of Professor [Cheng-Jun Wang](https://chengjun.github.io).
 I am also a member of the Computational Communication Collaboratory, Nanjing University.
 I completed my undergraduate studies at Lanzhou University, focusing on coursework in Film and Television and Data Visualization.

 My current research focuses on hate speech and textual narratives.
-Specifically, I use causal inference and natural language processing methods to analyze hate narratives and negative sentiments toward specific racial groups, using large-scale datasets constructed from historical newspapers, books, and online platforms.
+Specifically, I use causal inference and natural language processing methods to analyze hate narratives and negative sentiments toward specific groups, using large-scale datasets constructed from historical newspapers, books, and online platforms.
 In addition, I have a background in media psychology and am familiar with survey research and scale analysis.